 Check out my virtual CV or download the PDF for more information on my approach to research, teaching, service, and outreach

-I hold a PhD in Biomedical Sciences from University of Tennessee HSC and am currently expanding my skills as a T32 Postdoctoral Fellow at the University of Vermont
+I am a proud alumnus of West Virginia Wesleyan College '16 and hold a PhD in Biomedical Sciences from University of Tennessee HSC '20.
+I am currently a postdoctoral scientist at the University of Vermont.

-Using complementary in vivo and in vitro approaches, I tease apart cellular and viral factors involved in disease to uncover the secrets of RNA virus biology
+Using complementary in vivo and in vitro approaches, I tease apart cellular and viral factors involved in disease to uncover the secrets of RNA virus pathogenesis across multiple biological scales.

-Through thoughtful course development, I have developed an empathetic education style that seeks to facilitate a life-long love of learning in students
+Through thoughtful course development, I have developed an empathetic education style to facilitate a life-long love of learning in students with two main tenets: information literacy and connecting science with society.

 Honce R*, Vazquez-Pagan A*, Livingston B, Mandarano AH, Wilander BA, Cherry S, Hargest V, Sharp B, Prigleb PH, Kirkpatrick Roubidoux E, Van de Velde LA, Skinner RC, McGargill MA, Thomas PG, Schultz-Cherry S.